An acronym for Communication Access Real-time Translation, CART is considered a reasonable accommodation by the Americans with Disabilities Act (ADA).

 ADA and Section 508

-The Americans with Disabilities Act of 1990 requires reasonable accommodations be made for individuals with disabilities, including those who are deaf or hard of hearing, in employment and services.
+The Americans with Disabilities Act of 1990 requires reasonable accommodations be made for individuals with disabilities, including those who are deaf or Persons with Hearing Loss, in employment and services.

 * Title I – Employment, requires companies with 15 or more employees to provide reasonable accommodations for employees with disabilities.